unifreak/algs4-php/implementation.md

     For a more portable solution you may also consider the generic hash(). hash("crc32b", $str) will return the same string as str_pad(dechex(crc32($str)), 8, '0', STR_PAD_LEFT).

+- 重载
+    + if type a else type b

 ## Code Style